 Nevada passes bill to mail all voters ballots amid pandemic

 CARSON CITY, Nev.
-(AP) — State lawmakers passed a bill Sunday that adds Nevada to a growing list of states that will mail all active voters ballots ahead of the November election amid the coronavirus pandemic.
+(AP) — State lawmakers passed a bill Sunday that would add Nevada to a growing list of states that will mail all active voters ballots ahead of the November election amid the coronavirus pandemic.

 The bill now heads to Gov. Steve Sisolak.
 If he signs it as expected, Nevada will join seven states that plan on automatically sending voters mail ballots, including California and Vermont, which moved earlier this summer to adopt automatic mail ballot policies.

-Note: This story has been corrected to show there will at least 140 polling places throughout the state, not 65, and 100 in Clark County, not 35.